kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_guide_06_billing_concept/guide.en-gb.md

 OVHcloud AI deploy allows deployment of Docker images, and each deployment is called an `app`.
 During its lifetime, the app will go through the following status:

 - `QUEUED`: the app deployment request is about to be processed.
-First arrived, first deployed.
-- `INITIALIZING`: the app is being started and, if any, the remote data is synchronized.
+- `INITIALIZING`: the app is being started and, if any, the remote data is synchronized from the Object Storage.
 To learn more about data synchronization, please check out the [Data - How it works](/pages/public_cloud/ai_machine_learning/gi_02_concepts_data#how-it-works) documentation.
-- `RUNNING`: the app is running, you can connect to it and use it.
-Compute resources (GPUs/CPUs) are allocated to your specific app and an HTTP endpoint is available.
+- `SCALING`: First, the system allocates the necessary compute resources (CPU/GPU) for the app.
+Then, the specified Docker image is pulled for use in the app.
+This status is also entered when the number of app replicas is being increased or decreased.
-- `SCALING`: the app deployment is scaling up or down, depending of the scaling configuration.
-While scaling, the app is still available if it was running before.
+- `RUNNING`: At least one replica of the app is available and accessible via its endpoint.
+As the app scales up to create new replicas, the status transitions back to `SCALING`.
+However, there is no interruption in service, and the original replica(s) remain accessible during this time.
 - `STOPPING`: the app is stopping, your compute resources are freed.
 Ephemeral data is deleted.
+If any, remote data is synchronized back to the Object Storage.
 - `STOPPED`: the app ended normally.
 You can restart it whenever you want or delete it.
+It will keep the same endpoint.
 - `FAILED`: the app ended in error, e.g. the Docker image is invalid (unreachable, built with linux/arm, ...).
 - `ERROR`: the app ended due to a backend error (issue on OVHcloud side).
 You may reach our support.
 - `DELETING`: the app is being removed.
 When it is deleted, you will no longer see it, it will no longer exist.